kamil-kw/Rocky_Paperusus_Scissorro/README.md

     * Win, Lost videos created & download from [Canva](https://www.canva.com/);
     * Characters created by Malgorzata Ostrowska (a graphic designer beginner)

+Special thanks to:
-Special thanks to @Marcel(Mentor) Mulder for constructive feedback and amazing tips, and Malgorzata Ostrowska for creating amazing characters.
+@Marcel(Mentor) Mulder for constructive feedback and amazing tips Malgorzata Ostrowska for creating amazing characters
+@Manni for providing feedback about the game which helps to improve UX

 [Back to Table Of Content](#tableOfContents)